 Vic Grimes, who at the time had considerably less experience than New Jack, had this to say several years later: "Honestly, the only guy I can say that got hurt with me in the ring was New Jack on that pay-per-view.
 And it was the first and only time in all the career I’ve had… and I’ve done some crazy s***."

 Eventually, with the tension between the two and Vic Grimes (according to New Jack) refusing to be close to him, Grimes left ECW.
 But after the company folded in early 2001, they faced each other again in the Los Angeles-based Xtreme Pro Wrestling.
+And this time New Jack may have outdown himself.

 New Jack’s Revenge and almost killing Vic Grimes in the Process

 One thing that had angered New Jack is that word got to him that Vic Grimes had supposedly been running his mouth gloating that he had taken him out of commission.
+We cannot confirm this statement.

 "Besides them giving me a paycheck, the only reason I went to XPW is because I was going to get Vic’s ass back sooner or later."